dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 **Why follow Darwin Core?** Darwin Core provides a widely-adopted standard for biodiversity data that enables interoperability with GBIF, OBIS, and other international platforms.

-> **📋 Complete Darwin Core Integration**: See the [DFO Salmon Ontology: Purpose and Competency Guide](ONTOLOGY_PURPOSE_AND_COMPETENCY_GUIDE.md) for the complete technical approach and Darwin Core integration strategy.
+> **📋 Complete Darwin Core Integration**: See the [DFO Salmon Ontology: Product Requirements Document](PRODUCT_REQUIREMENTS.md) for the complete technical approach and Darwin Core integration strategy.

 ### 6.10 Common Modeling Scenarios